loopbackio/loopback.io/pages/en/lb2/Use-API-Explorer.md

 See [Querying data](Querying-data) for more information.

 {% include tip.html content="
 API Explorer automatically adds \"filter\" to the query string, but you must enter [Stringified JSON](Querying-data.html#using-stringified-json-in-rest-queries) in the **filter** field.
-Also make sure that the quotes you use are proper straight quotes ( \" ), not curved or typographic quotation marks ( “ or ” ).
+Also make sure that the quotes you use are proper straight quotes ( &quot; ), not curved or typographic quotation marks ( “ or ” ).
 These can often be hard to distinguish visually.
 " %}

 You may have noticed the **accessToken** field and **Set Access Token** button at the top right of the API Explorer window.
 Use these to authenticate a user and "login" to an app so you can perform actions that require authentication.
 For more information, see [Introduction to User model authentication](Introduction-to-User-model-authentication).